briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Security Procedures
-- <u>Playbook</u>: step by step processes and procedures for specific situations (i.e. investigate a data breach, recover from ransomware)
+- <u>Playbook</u>: step by step processes and procedures for specific situations (i.e. investigate a data breach or recover from ransomware)

 - Updating monitoring and revision processes since IT is always changing
     - Update security playbooks